brandur/org/drafts/aws-static-complete.md

     travis token

-Go to the [Lambda console][lambda-console] and select **Create a Lambda function**.
+Go to the [Lambda console][lambda-console] and select **Create a Lambda function** (this is another one that's a little awkward from the CLI).
 When prompted to select a blueprint, click the **Skip** button at the bottom of the page.
 Give the new function a name and copy in the [script found here][rebuild-script].
 Change the configuration section at the top to include your GitHub repository's name and the Travis API token acquired above.
 Under **Role** choose **Basic execution handler**.
 Click through to the next page and create the function.
 Use the **Test** button to make sure it works.

 Now create a scheduled event so that the script will run periodically.
 Click the **Event sources** tab and then **Add event source**.
 Choose an **Event source type** of **CloudWatch Events - Schedule**.
 For **Schedule expression** put in something like **rate(1 day)**.
-Note that Travis will rate limit you, and you really don't need to be rebuilding very often, so a daily schedule is reasonable.
+Note that Travis will rate limit you, and you really don't need to be rebuilding very often, so a daily schedule is a reasonable choice.

 Now you're all set.
-AWS will handle triggering rebuilds and if one fails Travis will notify you by e-mail.
+AWS will handle triggering rebuilds, and if one fails, Travis will notify you by e-mail.

 ## Summary (#summary)

-In short, we now have a set of static assets in S3 that are distributed around the globe by CloudFront, TLS termination with an evergreen certificate, nearly unlimited scalability, and a deployment process that's so easy that within five years you'll probably have forgotten how it works.
+In short, we now have a set of static assets in S3 that are distributed around the globe by CloudFront, TLS termination with an evergreen certificate, nearly unlimited scalability, and a deployment process based on pull requests that's so easy that within five years you'll probably have forgotten how it works.
 And despite all of this, unless you're running a _hugely_ successful site, costs will probably run in the low single digits of dollars a month.

 [aws-cli]: https://aws.amazon.com/cli/
 [aws-console]: https://aws.amazon.com/console/